ruben2020/kbd_backlight_ctrl/README.md

 Keyboard Backlight Control Service
 ==================================

-Keyboard Backlight Control is a systemd service that turns the backlight on when key is pressed and turns it off on timeout.
+Keyboard Backlight Control is a systemd service that turns the backlight on when any key is pressed and turns it off on timeout.

 It refreshes the countdown timer if keys are still pressed.